SteffiKeranJ/Competitive-Programming/README.md

 # Competitive Programming
-This repository holds the solutions for some of the interesting competitive programming questions
+This repository holds the solutions for some of the interesting competitive programming questions and algorithms